elvis-epx/LoRaL2/README.md

 This project uses slightly modified versions of RS-FEC, AES256, and SHA-256 libraries.
 Their copyrights belong to their respective authors (mentioned directly or indirectly in the header of each file).

+# License

+The code authored by us is distributed under MIT license.